ASAD346/task-Management-system/README.md

 # 🚀 Quick Start Guide

 ## Prerequisites
-- ✅ MongoDB is installed and running (Already confirmed!)
+- ✅ MongoDB is installed and running
 - ✅ Node.js is installed
 - ✅ npm is installed